YeonwooSung/ai_book/CV/ObjectDetection/YOLO/README.md

 ![Architecture of YOLO model](./imgs/yolo_cnn_architecture.png)

 The major concept of YOLO is to build a CNN network to predict a (7, 7, 30) tensor.
 It uses a CNN network to reduce the spatial dimension to 7×7 with 1024 output channels at each location.
-YOLO performs a linear regression using two fully connected layers to make 7×7×2 boundary box predictions (the middle picture below).
-To make a final prediction, we keep those with high box confidence scores (greater than 0.25) as our final predictions (the right picture).
+YOLO performs a linear regression using two fully connected layers to make 7×7×2 boundary box predictions.
+To make a final prediction, we keep those with high box confidence scores (greater than 0.25) as our final predictions.

 ### Confidence score